bruno-maruszczak/bayesian-sensor-fusion/README.md

 # Overview
-The goal is to use GTSAM library (sensor fusion) to localize the robot on a known map.
+The goal is to use Bayesian optimization on factor graphs (implemented in [GTSAM](https://gtsam.org/) C++ library) to localize the robot on a known map.

 We use three different Turtlebot3 sensors:
-- Odometry
+- Odometry (binary factor)
-- LiDAR
+- LiDAR (unary factor after reconstructing pose estimate)
-- IMU
+- IMU (binary factor - using preintegration strategy to reduce sample count)

-And 2 localization libraries: AMCL, EKF.
+And 2 localization libraries: AMCL and EKF.

 # Compilling and running
 ### If building GTSAM from source
-Fix linking error
+Fix linking error (might not be needed depending on GTSAM and Eigen versions)
 ```
 cd /usr/local/include
 sudo ln -sf eigen3/Eigen Eigen